k1k9/k1k9/README.md

 ### About me
 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=k1k9&layout=compact&theme=dark" alt="k1k9" />
-He mainly deals with creating websites, so at the very beginning you will find links to codepen and dribbble, there aren't many works, but you can always take a look if you want.
+I mainly deals with creating websites, so at the very beginning you will find links to codepen and dribbble, there aren't many works, but you can always take a look if you want.
 The github account is mainly used for private projects cut off a bit from the frontend, most of them are hidden because I often start something and didn't finish it 😅.
 The technologies I'd used are below and the frequency with which I use them on the github on the right.
 <br/><br/>
 <div>
   <img align="left"  src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white" alt="k1k9" />